guettli/intranets/README.md

 It is likely that you need to repeat "I need concrete proposals for improvement" again and again.

+# Lists

+It helps to get to clear and easy to understand processes if lists are visible and not stored in the brain.

+For example: List of departments, list of teams, list of customers, list of roles, list of employees, list of products, list of contracts, ...

+There is no need to store them in the wiki.
+If this list is already stored in a different system, then create a hyperlink to this system.

+Hardworking people can cause harm, if they think they can create valuable content by doing copy and paste.

+There should be one, canonical, authoritive list.
+There should not be a second (redundant) list.

 # Discussion per page: Great, but ....

 Some Wiki Software provides you a way to comment on the page.
 Sounds feasible at first sight, but .....